w3c/did-wg/WorkMode/index.md

 ### Public participation
-It is possible for people who are not members of the DID WG to follow the Working Group's work by signing up to the group's public mailing list, read the mailing list archives, or watch the github issues.
-They can also raise issues on github and the Working Group is required to answer to those issues within a reasonable time.
+It is possible for people who are not members of the DID WG to follow the Working Group's work by signing up to the group's public mailing list, reading the mailing list archives, or watching the github issues.
+They can also raise issues on github, which the Working Group is required to answer within a reasonable time.
 The chairs of the Working Group may also occasionally invite them for a teleconference to, e.g., discuss those issues.
 In the case of a specific contribution to the specification in the form of, e.g., a Pull Request, see the